ClementMathew/Quest_Assignments/Day_7/User_Products_and_Orders.md

 #### Question :

     1. Create products and orders table.
-    2. Create self refering table.
+    2. Create self referring table.
-    3. Perform joins to retrieve necessary datas.
+    3. Perform joins to retrieve necessary data.
     4. Create view to see all orders.

 ---